 So what are we to put into these quadrants?

-III= AVOID: These are the things that may not affect you directly but may have a bearing on what’s happening in work.
+No.3= AVOID: These are the things that may not affect you directly but may have a bearing on what’s happening in work.
 The sort of things you really you could keep your nose out of and let the responsible parties take control.
-Texts, Calls, Interruptions, Some emails etc. and the dreaded FaceBook are also mingled into this area.
+Texts, Calls, Interruptions, Some emails etc. and the dreaded FaceBook and other social media channels are also mingled into this area.